Brinsley Schwarz: Pub-rock

 Later in 1970, Brinsley Schwarz released their second album, Despite It All, which had a definite country sound to it.
-They were heavily influenced by Eggs over Easy, who they first saw perform at 'The Tally Ho' in Kentish Town, and admired their laid-back style and extensive repertoire.
+They were heavily influenced by Eggs over Easy, whom they first saw perform at 'The Tally Ho' in Kentish Town, and admired their laid-back style and extensive repertoire.
 In 1971, guitarist Ian Gomm joined the band, and they recorded their third album Silver Pistol.
 In response to "the hype", they became anti-commercial and spent much of 1971 rehearsing, although they toured on the 'Downhome Rhythm Kings' package with Help Yourself and Ernie Graham (ex Eire Apparent), who were all managed by Dave Robinson.
 This led to them backing Ernie Graham on his eponymous solo album.

 Brinsley Schwarz played at the second Glastonbury Festival (1971), and one track, "Love Song", appeared on the subsequent Glastonbury Fayre album.
 Their solid live performances soon garnered the band a large fanbase in London, and, along with bands like Eggs over Easy, Brinsley Schwarz were soon dubbed "pub rock" by rock journalists.
 They sounded rather like The Band, with Schwarz's guitar work influenced greatly by Robbie Robertson's.
 In February 1972, they supported Hawkwind and Man at the Greasy Truckers Party, which was issued as a double album, and brought critical acclaim.
 Unfortunately, for a band known for its live performances, this was their only live album.

 1972's ironic take on country-rock, Nervous on the Road, also received excellent reviews.
 It did not reach the charts, but earned them a slot opening for Paul McCartney's Wings 1973 UK Tour.
 The same year, they also acted as Frankie Miller's band for his debut album Once in a Blue Moon.
 Their fifth studio album Please Don't Ever Change, issued in 1973, was less well received by the critics, and achieved poor sales.
-However during this time they made successful appearances on The Old Grey Whistle Test with Lowe on guitar and vocals, Gomm on bass and Schwarz on piano alongside Andrews on keyboard and recorded sessions for John Peel's BBC Radio 1 show.
+However, during this time they made successful appearances on The Old Grey Whistle Test with Lowe on guitar and vocals, Gomm on bass and Schwarz on piano alongside Andrews on keyboard and recorded sessions for John Peel's BBC Radio 1 show.
 In 1974, they arranged for Dave Edmunds to produce their sixth album The New Favourites of...
 Brinsley Schwarz, which was more polished, and again received good reviews.
 This association also led to their touring as Dave Edmunds' backing band, appearing on the live tracks of his Subtle as a Flying Mallet album.
-In addition to the albums, Brinsley Schwarz also issued a series of singles under their own name, and various pseudonyms, such as "The Hitters", "The Knees", "Limelight" and "The Brinsleys" but these all failed.
+In addition to the albums, Brinsley Schwarz also issued a series of singles under their own name, and various pseudonyms, such as "The Hitters", "The Knees", "Limelight" and "The Brinsleys", but these all failed.
 They recorded a final album, It's All Over Now, in 1974 but this was not released at the time.
 They finally disbanded in March 1975.